 My roots may be showing in this recipe.
 Kay’s Old-Fashioned Potato Salad With Cooked Dressing contains no raw onions or mustard.
 That’s the way we ate it back on the farm in Indiana.

 The cooked dressing is the secret to the yumminess going on here.
-No worries.
+Don’t worry.
 It’s really easy if you make the dressing in the microwave, although you don’t have to if you prefer to do it on top of the stove.

 My roots may be showing in this recipe.
 It contains no raw onions or mustard.
 That’s the way we ate potato salad back on the farm in Indiana.